SuSonicTH/aoc2025/README.md

 # Advent of Code 2025

-my [Advent of Code](https://adventofcode.com/) 2025 solutions in zig using the nice [aozig](https://github.com/Sh4d1/aozig) wrapper to run solutions.
+my [Advent of Code](https://adventofcode.com/) 2025 solutions in zig

+days can be executed by running `zig run src/day1.zig` or `./run 1`